TimGrt/ansible-windows-workshop/docs/windows-automation/windows-adhoc.md

   libyaml = True
 ```

-The output gives some useful informations, the most important one are these:
+The output gives some useful information, the most important one are these:

 * `config file = /etc/ansible/ansible.cfg` - The currently used configuration file for Ansible
 * `python version = 3.9.13` - The Python interpreter used on the Controller (there may be multiple Python version installed...)